teokem/project-work-2021-si8881wo/README.md

 Install Julia (download it from the [official website](https://julialang.org/downloads/) and follow the installation instructions.), if you haven't already and make sure to add the kernel to jupyter notebook (instructions for example [here](https://github.com/JuliaLang/IJulia.jl)).

 Open a jupyter notebook instance as usual and whenever you start one of the notebooks the Project.toml (and Manifest.toml) should be detected automatically (corresponds to environments in python).

+In any case now you can either run the cells sequentially or choose to run all by going to 'Run->Run all cells' in the dropdown menues.

 # Used Julia Packages
 * [Plots](http://docs.juliaplots.org): for plotting, similar to matplotlib in python (has several backends e.g. GR, PyPlot, plotly and several more)